Which Scandinavian languages should I learn?

 However, Finnish is not a part of the North Germanic family.
 Instead, it is a Finno-Ugric language like Sámi, Estonian, and Hungarian.

-Until 1809 Finland was a part of Sweden.
-Therefore, Swedish was the official language.
-However, since 1892 – Both Swedish and Finnish are the official language of Finland.
+Until 1809, Finland was part of Sweden, so Swedish was the official language.
+However, since 1892, Swedish and Finnish have been Finland’s official languages.

-It is spoken by about 5 million people, mainly in Finland and some parts of Sweden and Norway, Estonia, Russia, etc.
+It is spoken by about 5 million people, mainly in Finland and some parts of Sweden, Norway, Estonia, Russia, etc.

 1. English is everywhere in the Scandinavia region